drhsqlite/fossil-mirror/www/customskin.md

 Header And Footer Processing
 ----------------------------

-The header.txt and footer.txt files of a scan are merely the HTML text of the header and footer.
+The header.txt and footer.txt files of a skin are merely the HTML text of the header and footer.
 Except, before being prepended and appended to the content, the header and footer text are run through a [TH1 interpreter](./th1.md) that might adjust the text as follows: